madhuri808/madhuri808/README.md

 👋 Hi, I'm Madhuri Padole!

 Aspiring Data Analyst | Passionate about transforming raw data into meaningful insights 🔍 Skilled in SQL, Python, and Power BI

-🧑‍💻 About Me
+💬 *Feel free to connect or collaborate with me on data projects!*

+---

-🎓 A self-motivated professional with expertise in data analysis and visualization.
-📍 Based in Bangalore | Open to freelance/remote opportunities.
-💡 Love solving business problems and optimizing workflows through data-driven insights.
+👨‍💻 About Me 🎓 A self-motivated professional with expertise in data analysis and visualization. 📍 Based in Bangalore | Open to freelance/remote opportunities. 💡 Love solving business problems and optimizing workflows through data-driven insights.